Points of Interest

 History buffs far and wide have enjoyed many memorable visits to Old Tool Shed Antiques on 612 Main Street, 608-689-2066, to view the extensive collection of historic farming and homesteading tools and implements of all kinds.

 Main Street also brings you to the Big River Inn Hotel, Lodging where every room is a suite, and featuring all the comforts of the big hotels, a fish-cleaning house, outdoor boat hookups, and other amenities geared to outdoor enthusiasts, and rates are easy on your pocket book.
-Next to this is the Big River Inn Restaurant, where you'll find delicious American and Mississippi River entrees.
-The restaurant is connected just east of The Big River Inn Hotel.
+Next to this is a bar serving food, where you'll find basic foods and Mississippi River entrees.
+The bar is located just east of The Big River Inn Hotel.
 Just a short walk south and east is Rudy's Bar and Grill, known for its GREAT burgers and fun.
-Just west of this also is the Historic Genoa Motel

-Stop for gas at Pedretti's Quik Stop, and then take a drive 1 mile north to the Old Settlers Scenic Overlook and bring your camera and a picnic lunch.
+Take a drive 1 mile north to the Old Settlers Scenic Overlook and bring your camera and a picnic lunch.
 All trails are paved.
-The access road is currently out of service due to the Spring rains of 2008; But you can still walk up to a GREAT view.
+The access road is currently open you can drive up to a GREAT view.